The Annals of Frontier and Exploratory Science

 In page 5107 one can find that:

-"The fibers non-overlapping condition is MATH where MATH In the framework of the exposed method, considering the case of polydisperse and multiphase composite is rather straightforward and does not meet any problems.
+"The fibers non-overlapping condition is where In the framework of the exposed method, considering the case of polydisperse and multiphase composite is rather straightforward and does not meet any problems.
 The conditions in the remote points and at the interface are the same as in the previous problem, Eq.
 (17):

 Our comments 2: this is the BCs at the Lower scale variables.
 Their consideration and effects are almost missing or wrong in the homogeneous treatments of the Ht problem.